bokeh/bokeh/sphinx/source/docs/user_guide/plotting.rst

 You can add multiple axes representing different ranges to a single plot.
 To do this, configure the plot with "extra" named ranges in the ``extra_x_range`` and ``extra_y_range`` properties.
-You can then refer to these named ranges when adding new glyph methods as well as to add new axis objects with the ``add_layout`` method of the |plot|.
+You can then refer to these named ranges when adding new glyph methods as well as when adding new axis objects with the ``add_layout`` method of the |plot|.
 Here's an example:

 .. bokeh-plot:: docs/user_guide/examples/plotting_twin_axes.py